jina-ai/GSoC/README.md

 #### Project Description

-In relation to #3 project, another interesting approach would be to incorporate BM25 and Hybrid Search into ANNLite, which would enable Jina to build scalable Hybrid Search solutions in the cloud with a powerful default solution.
+- In relation to #3 project, another interesting approach would be to incorporate BM25 and Hybrid Search into ANNLite, which would enable Jina to build scalable Hybrid Search solutions in the cloud with a powerful default solution.

 #### Expected outcomes
-ANNLite is ready to be used as a default library to solve Hybrid Search applications.
+- ANNLite is ready to be used as a default library to solve Hybrid Search applications.

-### * 6️⃣ Project idea 6:  JAX support in DocArray v2*
+### *Project idea 6:  JAX support in DocArray v2*

 | info             | details                                     |
 | ---------------- | ------------------------------------------- |